-Massachusetts Becomes First State To Ban Bump Stocks After Las Vegas Massacre
+Massachusetts Becomes 1st State To Ban Bump Stocks After Las Vegas Massacre

 Republican Lt.
-Gov. Karyn Polito of Massachusetts signed a bill Friday, approved one day earlier by the state's Democratic legislature, outlawing so-called bump stocks, accessories that allow semi-automatic firearms to mimic the rapid firing action of machine guns.
+Gov. Karyn Polito of Massachusetts signed a bill Friday, approved one day earlier by the state's Democrat-led Legislature, outlawing so-called bump stocks, accessories that allow semi-automatic firearms to mimic the rapid firing action of machine guns.

-The bill's passage makes Massachusetts the first state to enact a ban on bump stocks in the wake of last month's shooting in Las Vegas, the deadliest in modern American history.
+Massachusetts is the first state to enact a ban on bump stocks in the wake of last month's shooting in Las Vegas, the deadliest in modern American history.

 Authorities say the gunman responsible for the massacre, which left 58 people dead and hundreds wounded, used bump stocks to allow his semi-automatic weapons to rain down considerably more bullets on the unsuspecting crowd during the attack.